 Public Policy Issues

-- Election Reform to Make Democracy Work (Protect Amendment 1, Fight Voter Suppression and Make Voting Easier)
+- Election Reform to Make Democracy Work (Protect Amendment 1, Fight Voter Suppression and Make Voting Easier).
+Click here for information on three bills pre-filed in the Missouri Senate to repeal the redistricting reforms that 62 percent of voters approved in 2018.

 - Complete Census Count (click here for a fact sheet)